BhagatHarsh/next-word-fun/README.md

 # next-word-fun
 It is an app where you can add a sentence and see how GPT models predict the next words

+You can checkout the project on [Hugging face](https://huggingface.co/spaces/Bhagu69/next-word-fun)